 - Collaboration with Justice-Related Services.
-The DHS OID/JRS collaboration has been a positive partnership and continues to meet a significant system need as we support individuals with ID or Autism who are in jail or involved with the criminal justice system.
-Since initiating this collaboration in 2014, there have been 210 inquiries with joint planning taking place for 111 individuals, approximately 28 cases per year.
-The priority of this collaboration continues to be focused on planning activities and resources that assist in diversion from jail as well as technical assistance throughout an individual's legal involvement.
-OID and JRS continue to review and collaborate on outlier cases that do not meet JRS traditional criteria as a means of addressing the forensic needs of this potentially vulnerable population.
-Over the next year, through our Promising Practice Team, OID aims to increase our collaboration with our DHS partners as we facilitate responsible release plans for individuals with ID or Autism who are incarcerated.
-A continued area of growth potential remains with our juvenile population as they interact with the forensic system. - Tracking/monitoring individuals with ID who are not active with JRS (for various reasons), but who are incarcerated or have legal/court involvement.
+The OID/JRS collaboration has been effective and continues to meet a significant need to support individuals with ID who are in jail or involved with the criminal justice system.
+The partners continue to communicate on a regular basis and work to improve and streamline communication.
+Since this collaboration began in 2014, there have been a total of 135 Inquiries, 70 of which were Open and Active with OID and 1 that was Open and Active with the Bureau of Autism.
+There was also a noted increase in the range of departments making inquiries, including courts, attorneys, Allegheny County Jail staff and Mental Health Court.
+Joint Planning occurred for 70 of these cases between JRS and OID.
+They are also working to either divert individuals from Torrance State Hospital or conduct discharge planning from Torrance into needed services.
+Areas identified for improvement or continued improvement include: - Tracking/monitoring individuals with ID who are not active with JRS (for various reasons), but who are incarcerated or have legal/court involvement.
 JRS has been providing "Administrative Assistance" for these cases, which has been beneficial for the Teams and individuals served to best meet the individuals' needs.
 This remains an area of ongoing collaboration.

-- Increased collaboration with the Allegheny County Jail so that DHS is notified when individuals with ID are incarcerated.
+- Increased collaboration with the Allegheny County Jail so that OID is notified when individuals with ID are incarcerated.
 Though it continues to be an area of needed improvement, this has improved significantly over the past year.
 In addition, OID Community and Communications Coordinator Liaison conducted a training for ACJ Mental Health Specialists regarding OID eligibility and services. - Streamlining funding timelines that accommodate jail release, identified needs and Waiver stipulations.
 This is met, but remains an area to be vigilant on. - Barriers to newly OID-registered individuals who already are incarcerated or who are incarcerated after intake but before their needs can be assessed.
 This remains an area in need of improvement. - o Individuals who are in jail/state prison are tracked to monitor their status.
 An area of improvement is continuity of care and discharge planning from incarceration. - Reinstatement of Medical Assistance upon release from jail continues to be an area of need.
-The Allegheny County Jail has a mechanism to submit an MA application prior to an individual's release in order for MA to be activated in a timely fashion; however, this mechanism cannot be applied to individuals who will need Waiver services immediately upon discharge from jail. - o Increased collaboration with Juvenile JRS and Juvenile Probation to better plan for individuals that receive these services.
+The Allegheny County Jail has a mechanism to submit an MA application prior to an individual's release in order for MA to be activated in a timely fashion; however, this mechanism cannot be applied to individuals who will need Waiver services immediately upon discharge from jail. - Increased collaboration with Juvenile JRS and Juvenile Probation to better plan for individuals that receive these services.
 This remains an area of needed improvement and growth potential. - Collaborating with the Office of Developmental Programs (ODP) and Regional Counties.
-DHS is involved in a number of collaborative activities with ODP and other counties: - OID frequently works with other counties in the region to review potential common data elements and explore reporting needs. - OID reviews and submits referrals for complex technical assistance (CTA) from the HCQU; these requests for CTA are made to better support individuals with challenging medical and behavioral concerns.
-Consideration is being given to using HCQU resources to decrease risk/improve quality of life for individuals involved in the Risk Management process. - OID participated in the ODP and OMHSAS joint initiative in 2017-2018 at the Capacity Building Institute.
+OID is involved in a number of collaborative activities with ODP and other counties: - OID frequently works with other counties in the region to review potential common data elements and explore reporting needs. - OID reviews and submits referrals for complex technical assistance (CTA) from the HCQU; these requests for CTA are made to better support individuals with challenging medical and behavioral concerns.
+Consideration is being given to using HCQU resources to decrease risk/improve quality of life for individuals involved in the Risk Management process - OID has representation within the Capacity Building Institute.
 Here, the intent is to share ideas and build resources for those with intellectual/developmental disabilities as well as mental health/behavioral challenges by promoting the guiding principles of Everyday Lives and Recovery through a DHS and multi-system stakeholder collaboration.
-The objectives, strategies, and philosophies of the Capacity Building Institute provide the foundation for our Promising Practice team as we work to improve our collaborative efforts in working with individuals with complex needs.